muthahir20/Swiggy-Restaurant-Recommendation-System/README.md

 5. Python

 # Business Use Cases:
-1.** Personalized Recommendations:** Help users discover restaurants based on their preferences.
+1. **Personalized Recommendations:** Help users discover restaurants based on their preferences.

-2. **Improved Customer Experience:** Provide tailored suggestions to enhance decision-making.
+2.**Improved Customer Experience:** Provide tailored suggestions to enhance decision-making.

-3.** Market Insights:** Understand customer preferences and behaviors for targeted marketing.
+3.**Market Insights:** Understand customer preferences and behaviors for targeted marketing.

-4.** Operational Efficiency:** Enable businesses to optimize their offerings based on popular preferences.
+4.**Operational Efficiency:** Enable businesses to optimize their offerings based on popular preferences.